Level Crossing Removal Project: Original 50 crossing removals: 2014–2022

 Prior to the 2014 state election, the then Labor opposition announced a plan to remove 50 level crossings by 2022, including 20 by 2018.
-Park Road, Cheltenham, and Mascot Avenue in Bonbeach and Lochiel Avenue, Edithvale were added to the original 50 level crossing removals after further community consultations.
+Park Road, Cheltenham, Mascot Avenue, Bonbeach, and Lochiel Avenue, Edithvale were added to the original 50 level crossing removals after further community consultations.
 This pushed the number of level crossing removals to 53.
 These removals were completed on the Glen Waverley, Frankston, Sunbury, Belgrave, Lilydale, Upfield, Pakenham, Cranbourne, Werribee, Craigieburn, and Mernda lines by May 2022.

-Additional 25 crossing removals: 2022–2024
+Additional 25 crossing removals: 2022–2025

 During the lead up to the 2018 state election, an extra 25 level crossing removals were announced.
-These removals will occur on the Cranbourne, Pakenham, Upfield, Frankston, Mernda, Ballarat, Geelong, Sunbury, Belgrave, Lilydale, and Barinsdale lines.
-This announcement will result in the Cranbourne line being fully level crossing free, a first in Melbourne, with these announcements pushing the number of level crossing removals to 75 by 2024.
+These removals occurred on the Cranbourne, Pakenham, Upfield, Frankston, Mernda, Ballarat, Geelong, Sunbury, Belgrave, Lilydale and Barinsdale lines.
+This announcement resulted in the Cranbourne line being fully level crossing free, pushing the number of level crossing removals to 75 by 2025.

-Additional 10 crossing removals: 2025
+Additional 10 crossing removals: 2023–2025

 Boosting the number of removals, the Andrews Labor government announced in July 2021 an extra 10 level crossing removals and 4 closures.
-These removals will occur on the Cranbourne, Pakenham, Frankston, Mernda, Sunbury, Belgrave, and Lilydale lines.
-At the conclusion of these removals, the Pakenham, Cranbourne, and Lilydale lines will have no level crossings for their entire length, with these announcements pushing the number of crossing removals to 85 by 2025.
+These removals occurred on the Pakenham, Frankston, Mernda, Sunbury, Belgrave and Lilydale lines.
+With the completion of these crossing removals the Pakenham and Lilydale lines joined the Cranbourne line in having no road-rail level crossings for their entire length, with these announcements pushing the number of crossing removals to 85 by 2025.

-Additional 25 crossing removals 2025–2030
+Additional 25 crossing removals: 2025–2030

 Prior to the 2022 state election, the State Government announced an extra 25 level crossing removals by 2030.
-These removals will occur on the Upfield, Ballarat, Sunbury, Hurstbridge, Frankston, and Werribee/Williamstown lines.
-At the conclusion of these removals, the Frankston, Sunbury, and Werribee lines will have no level crossings for their entire length, joining the Cranbourne, Pakenham and Lilydale lines, once projects on those lines are complete.
+These removals will occur on the Upfield, Ballarat, Sunbury, Hurstbridge, Frankston and Werribee/Williamstown lines.
+At the conclusion of these removals, the Frankston, Sunbury, and Werribee lines will have no road level crossings for their entire length, joining the Cranbourne, Pakenham and Lilydale lines.
 These series of announcements have pushed the number of crossing removals to 110.